mrbarge/hugo-site/content/posts/kubectl-patching.md

           done```
 ```

-The `Containers` merge key of `name` means that if we want to change the existing `daemonset-example` array entry, we must supply the `name` in our patch as the identifying key, along with the corresponding matching value.
-If we don't do that, our patch will be added in as a new list element instead.
+The `name` field in the `containers` array is our merge key in this instance.
+We must supply the `name` in our patch, alongside the value of `daemonset-example`.
+If we don't do that, our patch will be added in as a new array element instead of merging with the existing one.

 Let's patch the array entry to change the command to `bash`.
-Our patch will look like the following; note we have included `name` as our merge key value:
+Our patch will look like the following:

 ```
 { "spec":